If you have never heard of card sorting, you aren't alone.

 Online or offline?

 Traditionally, card sorting was completed in a room where participants physically stacked index cards.
-Today, web-based card sorting tools offer a flexible online alternative.
+Today, web-based tools offer a flexible online alternative.
 Our favorite tool is OptimalSort, which offers easy setup and rather extensive analysis and data visualization features.

 Benefits of online card sorting